-- Save to a new file only those records with an entry in the Local Count of Housing Unit Addresses field and/or the Local Count of Group Quarters Addresses field as a pipe-delimited, ASCII text file.
-(If you need further instruction on saving a pipe-delimited, ASCII text file, please call the Help Desk toll free at 1-866-919-5822.) - Name the file containing the address count list XXyyyyyyyyy\UACL.txt (XXyyyyyyyyy is your entity identification code found on your LUCA materials). - Make a backup copy of your edited file to keep for your records and to use during the Feedback phase of the program.
+- Save to a new file only those records with an entry in the State Count of Housing Unit Addresses field and/or the State Count of Group Quarters Addresses field as a pipe-delimited, ASCII text file.
+(If you need further instruction on saving a pipe-delimited, ASCII text file, please call the Help Desk toll free at 1-866-919-5822.) - Name the file containing the Address Count List STxxyyy UACL.txt (STxxyyy is your entity identification code). - Make a backup copy of your edited file to keep for your records and to use during the Feedback phase of the program.

-\ See Chapter 7 for preparing and returning your LUCA materials to the Census Bureau.
+^{} See Chapter 7 for preparing and returning your LUCA materials to the Census Bureau.

-CHAPTER 6 THE CENSUS BUREAU MAPS
+CHAPTER 6 THE CENSUS BUREAU SHAPEFILES